Crypto Compliance Guide for Businesses

 FAQ

 Cryptocurrencies are legal in over 100 countries.
-Your business can accept crypto through a regulated provider like CoinsPaid and receive fiat in your bank account if you prefer.
+Businesses may accept crypto directly or use third-party solutions, depending on their operational model and compliance requirements.
 Specific requirements will vary depending on where your business is located.

 In the US, many models qualify as MSBs under FinCEN rules; however, specific requirements and licenses vary state-by-state.
 In the EU, MiCA and AMLD apply, and many countries require VASP registration or authorization.
-Confirm local duties during your research process or contact us for more details.
+Confirm local duties during your research process.

 Yes, crypto payments require AML and KYC in most cases.
-A regulated payment gateway like CoinsPaid helps you run these controls by doing all the heavy lifting with in-built tools like transaction risk scoring.
+Regulated payment solutions may support the implementation of these controls by providing tools such as transaction risk scoring and compliance integrations.

 Plan for accounting entries and reporting in each jurisdiction where you operate – most countries tax crypto transactions in a similar way to regular fiat payments.
 Keep complete records and audit trails from day one.